 See ChooseMyPlate for the amount of food you should eat.

 People often convince themselves that they don't overeat.
-Keeping a food journal (What is a PDF document?) can help you find out how many calories you consume in a day.
+Keeping a food journal can help you find out how many calories you consume in a day.
 Then you can set a goal with your doctor or dietitian according to your needs.

 Limiting your calories to very low levels might seem like the way to quick weight loss.
 But it can have serious negative effects on your body and your ability to keep the weight off.